uecode/qpush-bundle/docs/configuration.rst

 ====================

 The bundle allows you to specify different Message Queue providers - however, Amazon AWS and IronMQ are the only ones currently supported.
+Blocking, synchronous queues are also supported through the ``sync`` driver to aid development and debugging.

 We are actively looking to add more and would be more than happy to accept contributions.